I help new ventures

 I've cofounded and helped build two successful IT companies.
 The first was acquired by Datatec, the second was backed by Sanlam, Venfin and Mark Shuttleworth, became a world leader in mobile payments, and was acquired by VISA in 2011 for $110m.
 My interest in ecology also led to playing an early role in the work that led to the Garden Route being legislated as a protected area.
 My other passion is working with people.
 I do youth ministry, run workshops on parenting, and work with township teenagers.
-There's more about me on my blog Diary of a Change Agent.
+There's more about me on my blog Diary of a Change Agent and you can read some of my KoiTip lessons for entrepreneurs.

 What my clients say

-Helping Kris and Unis of CareerJunction to scope a new venture strategy
+Helping the CEO of CareerJunction to scope a new venture strategy

 "Five hard working days were spent in the Ambassador Hotel in Cape Town to thrash out a new venture business strategy which involved amazing creative minds getting together to produce a world class model.
 Neil contributed enormously to the various options facing us in the new internet world of Web 2.0 as well as Web 3.0.
 Together as a team we were able to cut through business complexities and put together a comprehensive approach to new ways of Internet operability in our chosen business sectors.